 So many IT pros with a windows background cross paths with Linux and are shocked to learn that nothing in Linux has a UI and yet it’s the preferred server for open source apps.
-Many feel helpless without the GUI of Linux because Windows likes to make a GUI for almost every single thing you want to do and majority is used to it.
+Many feel helpless without the GUI of Linux because Windows likes to make a GUI for almost every single thing you want to do and the majority is used to it.
 After all your first computer was a windows unless you bought a Mac to keep up with Joneses in your teens.
-Now comes in day 1 of learning Linux or provisioning a Linux server and first thing many want to learn is how can I RDP into the box.
+Now comes day 1 of learning Linux or provisioning a Linux server and the first thing many want to learn is how can I RDP into the box.

 We just went to digital ocean and provisioned a Ubuntu droplet.
-After that we SSHed into the droplet and there it was the awesome terminal with no GUI.
+After that, we SSHed into the droplet and there it was the awesome terminal with no GUI.

-1. Nano into an sh file using
+1. Nano into a sh file using

 2. Paste the following

-3. During the setup it’ll ask you to setup a new password for your new user kiki
+3. During the setup, it’ll ask you to set up a new password for your new user kiki

 4. Change the username by modifying instances of Kiki in the file above

 This script was shamelessly taken from Jerry the Hacker.
-Thanks Jerry for blogging about this
+Thanks, Jerry for blogging about this